Review: Ping i-irons

 The new Ping i-irons did 2 things that really has me loving these irons.
 1st, they just go straight.
 I have a half dozen rounds in with this irons and no matter my swing or the course, I hit these irons straight.
 Seriously these might be the straightest irons I hit.
 My first round blew me away on numerous shots that certainly didn’t feel like a good swing, yet yielded good results as the ball just went straight at the target.

 2nd, the improved feel of these cast heads is not to be overlooked.
-While the firmer feel of cast has always been the knock on a Ping iron, they really have worked hard on the tuning port over the years to get better feel out of their irons with each new version.
+While the firmer feel of cast has always been the knock on the Ping G irons, they really have worked hard on the tuning port over the years to get better feel out of their irons with each new version.
 The different 431 steel now used along with the tuning bar, have these getting as close as you can get to a forged feel.
 Add the Tungsten out on the toe and you have a fully balanced great feeling cavity-back.
 I am impressed.

 FlightScope Xi Tour Launch Monitor